 - Advertising – Uses persuasive techniques to sell a good or service to potential customers with a call to action.

-- Debating Speeches – A debate is a structured back-and-forth between two teams on a specific topic that a moderator judges and scores.
+- Debating Speeches – A debate is a structured discussion between two teams on a specific topic that a moderator judges and scores.
 Your role is to state your case, sell your opinions to the audience, and counteract your opposition’s opinions.

 - Opinion Articles, Newspaper Editorials. – Editorials often use more subtle persuasive techniques that blur the lines of factual news reporting and opinions that tell a story with bias.
 Sometimes they may even have a call to action at the end.

 - Reviews – Reviews exist to inform others about almost any service or product, such as a film, restaurant, or product.
 Depending on your experiences, you may have very strong opinions or not even care that much about recommending it to others.
 Either way, you will employ various persuasive techniques to communicate your recommendations to your audience.

 - Please note a DISCUSSION essay is not a traditional persuasive text, as even though you are comparing and contrasting elements, the role of the author is to present an unbiased account of both sides so that the reader can make a decision that works best for them.
 Discussions are often confused as a form of persuasive writing.

 A COMPLETE TEACHING UNIT ON PERSUASIVE WRITING SKILLS